DEVARSHI2803/Tetris-Game/README.md

-   ##Snippet:

 ## Major Highlights

-- The user can influence the falling speed with soft drops (‘S’) and hard drops (‘Space’).
+- The user can influence the falling speed with soft drops (‘^’) and hard drops (‘Space’).
 - Game can be restarted infinitely many times based on user’s choice.
-- Tetrominoes and grid use a cool color combination (red for active pieces, green for locked, blue boundaries).
 - This code is Windows-specific.

 ## Future Improvements